 What else you should know

+You are not required to have a Harvard Kennedy School faculty advisor before submitting your application.
+You will be assigned to an advisor if you are admitted to the PEG Program.
 You will need to specify the academic track—either economics or political science—that you will focus on, and commit to your declared track for the full duration of our program.
 You must also be in-residence at Harvard for at least three years.